 Hearing and Balance

-Especially for babies and young children, the ability to hear is important for understanding the world around them.
+The ability to hear is important for understanding the world around you, especially for babies and young children.
 It is also extremely important for the normal development of their speech.
 Hearing problems in children might not always be obvious, and their ability to hear may appear to change depending on their environment.

 We provide audiological assessment and care for all children from newborn to school-leaving age living in the East Berkshire catchment area.